This Summer EXPLORE THE BEST OF VAIL

 Explore the Vail Farmers’ Market & Art Show before an exclusive on-mountain dinner.

 It’s a morning at the market!
 On Sundays, The Vail Farmers’ Market & Art Show attracts visitors from all over the area to sample Colorado-made wares, produce from the Western Slope, and a feast of food options from local and regional vendors.
-If you need to step out of the sun, stop by Solaris to listen to Jazz at the Market under a shaded tent, presented by the Vail Jazz Festival.

 Once you’ve had your fill of festive food and wares, grab some snacks or lunch to go and take the walk to Ford Park via the Gore Creek Trail, which meanders alongside its namesake waterway.
 Ahead, you’re in for a delight: A stroll through the Betty Ford Alpine Gardens, the highest botanical garden in the world, where you can admire unique alpine plants, drought-resistant fauna and so much more.
 Check the website for events and features.
 While there’s no admission fee, a suggested $5 donation goes a long way to protect the garden and help it grow into the future.